abdulahmad/articlereader/README.md

 I added ESLint just to help keep the code looking clean as I built it.
 I also added SCSS support with sass-loader.

 If I were to spend more time on this I'd abstract importing the Article data into an API Mock service, rather than importing the JSON directly.
-And add CSS Bem Linting to enforce CSS being styled per component with consistent naming conventions.
+And add CSS BEM Linting to enforce CSS being styled per component with consistent naming conventions.

+I didn't include a CSS framework because in the modern era of flexbox and CSS Grid it's not really necessary.
+There are some compromises that have to be made due to CSS Grid still being fairly new and a few browsers that are still in use don't fully support it, but in that case the goal would be to serve up the mobile version of the website.

 ## Note about yarn

-You should be able to use yarn interchangeably with npm to follow the instructions in the rest of this document.
+You should be able to use ```yarn``` interchangeably with ```npm``` to follow the instructions in the rest of this document.

 ## Installation Instructions